How to Become a Home Inspector in Texas

 You have to take 60 extra hours of coursework, which you can find here.

-Helpful Links for Becoming a Home Inspector in Texas
+Helpful Resources for Becoming a Home Inspector in Texas

 - Qualified Professional Home Inspectors in TREC: https://www.trec.texas.gov/education/qualified-sponsoring-professional-inspectors